ghollisjr/cl-opencl/README.txt

 included in the Lisp wrapper.
 It would be nice to make cl-opencl work well with cl-opengl as found in Quicklisp.

-The test.lisp file shows some examples of how to use the cl-opencl Lisp wrapper.
+The examples.lisp file shows some examples of how to use the cl-opencl Lisp wrapper.

 IMPLEMENTATION DETAILS: